Kanikamittal99/Hospitality_Analysis/README.md

-# 🏨 Hospitality Analysis using PowerBI
+# 🏨 Hospitality Analysis using PowerBI (Hotel Chain Business)

 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands is losing its market share and revenue in the luxury/business hotels category.